owickstrom/wickstrom.tech/_posts/2016-04-19-a-faster-test-workflow-for-haskell.md

 files in `src` and `test` change the GHCi REPL in the first window gets the `:r` command executed, which reloads all modules, followed by the invocation of `main` which runs the tests again.

+The reason I use `cabal exec -- -isrc -itest` is to have both targets loaded as interpreted sources in GHCi.
+When you run `cabal repl <target>` only that target's sources can be reloaded.
+I want to reload changed source files both in the library and in the test targets.

 ## Summary